The 8 Best Golf Courses in the Brecon Beacons

 Where to stay to play Golf in the Brecon Beacons

-Elevate your next golf trip and enjoy a luxurious stay at Lake Country House in Mid-Wales.
+Contact us today and start planning your perfect golf trip and enjoy a luxurious stay at Lake Country House in Mid-Wales.